SteveKinzey/wc-inventory-locker/readme.txt

 == License ==

-This plugin is released under the MIT License.
+This plugin is released under the GPLv2 License.
 See LICENSE.txt for details.